28-02-2026

 Tibet Travel Permit for international tourists to visit Tibet

 Tibet is a high-altitude region with a harsh climate, and the weather can vary considerably throughout the year.
-The best time to visit Tibet is from May to October when the weather is mild, and the skies are clear.
-However, the peak season is from July to August, and the crowds can be overwhelming.
-If you want to avoid the crowds, consider visiting Tibet during the shoulder seasons, such as April-May or September-October.
+Generally speaking, the best time to visit Tibet is from April to October, when the weather is milder, oxygen levels are relatively higher, and most roads and attractions are fully open to travelers.

 Alternatively, travelers can enter Tibet from Nepal by land via the Gyirong border, which is located about 160 km from Kathmandu.
 The overland journey from Kathmandu to Lhasa is considered an epic adventure by many, as it involves driving across some of the world's highest mountain passes along the Friendship Highway.
 The journey usually takes around 8 days, including an overnight stay at the Everest Base Camp on the northern side of Mount Everest, which offers stunning views of the world's highest peak.